 "D.W.
 Pritchard (1967.
 What is an estuary: physical viewpoint. p.
-3- 5 in: G. H. Lauf (ed.)
+3-5 in: G. H. Lauf (ed.)
 Estuaries, A.A.A.S.
 Publ.
 No. 83, Washington, D.C.) states that an estuary must (1) be partially enclosed, (2) have river(s) running into it, (3) have mix of fresh and sea water.
 An estuary is thus a partly enclosed coastal body of water in which river water is mixed with seawater, defined by salinity rather than geography.
-As such Lake Melville in Labrador is considered to be an estuary" (D. Reddin DFO, ICES working document).
+As such Lake Melville in Labrador is considered to be an estuary" (D. Reddin DFO, unpubl.
+ICES working document).

 Based on this definition and from interviews with guardian and fishery officers in Labrador, the fishing locations in Labrador were categorized as estuary or coastal and harvests attributed to these accordingly.
-Between 2000 and 2014, the percentage of the total Labrador subsistence harvests which were taken in coastal areas has ranged from 15.0% to 25.6% (Table 2).
+Between 2000 and 2015, the percentage of the total Labrador subsistence harvests which were taken in coastal areas has ranged from 15.0% to 25.2% (Table 2).
 Approximately similar percentages of the harvests in SFA 1A and SFA 2 occur in coastal areas (Table 3).
-In 2014, 26.9 t, 81.9% of total subsistence fisheries harvests of Atlantic salmon, were harvested from areas classified as estuaries and 5.9 t (18.1%) were from locations classified as coastal.
+In 2015, 34.3t, 80.8% of total subsistence fisheries harvests of Atlantic salmon, were harvested from areas classified as estuaries and 8.2t (19.2%) were from locations classified as coastal